Kevin Kennedy (baseball)

-Kevin Curtis Kennedy (born May 26, 1954) is a former manager in American Major League Baseball and a former television host for Fox Sports' baseball coverage.
-He was given the nickname "The Skipper" by Fox Sports due to his prior managerial career.
-Kennedy joined the Tampa Bay Rays broadcast team for the 2009 baseball season as a replacement for Joe Magrane.
+Kevin Curtis Kennedy (born May 26, 1954) is an American former player, coach, and manager in professional baseball.
+Following an eight-season playing career in Minor League Baseball, he managed for 12 seasons in the minor leagues and four seasons in Major League Baseball (two seasons each with the Texas Rangers and Boston Red Sox).
+After his managerial career, Kennedy worked as a baseball commentator, including for ESPN, Fox Sports, the Tampa Bay Rays, and Los Angeles Dodgers.

-Biography

-Early life and career
+Early life and playing career

 Born in Los Angeles, Kevin Kennedy graduated from Taft High School in Woodland Hills, California in 1972, where he was a classmate of Robin Yount.

 He attended San Diego State University and was drafted by the Baltimore Orioles in the 8th round of the 1976 Major League Baseball Draft.

 Kennedy was a career minor league catcher who played in the Orioles, St. Louis Cardinals and Los Angeles Dodgers farm systems.
 In 510 career games, he hit .238 with 12 homers and 178 RBI.
-While with the Pawtucket Red Sox in 1981, he was the only player from either team to not play in the longest professional baseball game of all time versus the Rochester Red Wings.
+While with the Pawtucket Red Sox in 1981, he was the only player from either team to not play in the longest professional baseball game (33 innings) versus the Rochester Red Wings.

-He retired from playing after the 1983 season and became a manager in the Dodgers farm system for the Great Falls Dodgers (1984–1986), Bakersfield Dodgers (1987), San Antonio Missions (1988) and Albuquerque Dukes (1989–1991).

-He was subsequently the bench coach for the Montreal Expos during the 1992 season.
+Kennedy retired from playing after the 1983 season.

 Managerial career

+Kennedy became a manager in the Dodgers farm system for the Great Falls Dodgers (1984–1986), Bakersfield Dodgers (1987), San Antonio Missions (1988) and Albuquerque Dukes (1989–1991).
+He was subsequently the bench coach for the Montreal Expos during their 1992 season.

 Texas Rangers

-He then was hired to manage the Texas Rangers for the 1993 season after the firing of Bobby Valentine and Toby Harrah.
+Kennedy was hired to manage the Texas Rangers for their 1993 season after the firing of Bobby Valentine and Toby Harrah.
 Kennedy was let go following the strike-shortened 1994 season after posting only a 52–62 record (even though, at the time of the strike, it was good enough for first place in the division) and was replaced by Johnny Oates.

 Boston Red Sox

-For the 1995 season, Kennedy became the manager for the Boston Red Sox.
-He led them to their first postseason appearance since 1990, but they were swept by the Cleveland Indians in the playoffs.
-Kennedy was fired following the 1996 season after going from a .597 to a .525 winning percentage.
+Kennedy became the manager of the Boston Red Sox for their 1995 season.
+He led them to their first postseason appearance since 1990, but they were swept by the Cleveland Indians in the Division Series.
+Kennedy was fired following the 1996 season after the team finished third in their division and missed the playoffs.